How to Make Real Whipped Cream

 Silky smooth with stiff peaks, the perfect whipped cream.

-I’m always surprised when people tell me they’re afraid to make whipped cream.
+I’m always surprised when people tell me they’re afraid to whip whipped cream.
 They’re worried it’s too difficult, too time consuming or that they’ll make butter.
 The fact is, making whipped cream is quick and easy.
 Sure, if you overbeat cream for a super long time, you could make butter – but you’d really have to work at it.

 whipped cream stages